RakhithJK/dbeaver-cloudbeaver-wiki/Server-configuration.md

-There are several configuration files in Cloudbeaver.
+There are several configuration files in CloudBeaver.

 ## Main server configuration